34 Favorite Fall Flowers and Plants for Your Garden

 Aster

-Just when flowers in the garden begin to fade at the tail end of summer, perennial asters perform like a champ into autumn, bringing a grand finale of light purple, white, pink and blue color to your garden.
+Just when garden flowers begin to fade at summer's tail end, perennial asters perform like a champ.
+They bring a grand finale of light purple, white, pink and blue colors to your garden well into autumn.
 Asters are a pleaser for pollinators.
-Aster's daisy-like blooms thrive in full sun and most varieties are hardy in zones 4 to 8.
+Their daisy-like blooms thrive in full sun.
+Most varieties are hardy in zones 4 to 8.

-Tip: Some asters are native to North America; there are Asian European varieties as well.
+Tip: Some asters are native to North America, and there are Asian European varieties, as well.
 Read plant tags and online information to learn more about asters in your garden.

 Black-Eyed Susan (Rudbeckia)